openapx/r-service-txflow/README.md

 Data is stored as blobs, binary objects, using the content SHA-1 as the blob name.
 This provides both natural versioning and de-duplication.

+It is extremely common that data is not stored as one single data file or blob, but spread across multiple data files and blobs that may represent individual data domains, such Demography, Adverse Event, Laboratory Results, etc. in Life Sciences.
+We therefore treat and manage most _data_ as a collection of individual data domains.

-A repository snapshot is a collection of named data entries that are stored within the data repository.
+A repository snapshot is a named collection of data files and blobs that are stored within the data repository.
 The entry name within a snapshot would be equivalent to a file name, such that different snapshots can use different naming conventions for the same data, or blob, depending on the use case.
+See section related to the _Snapshot Specification_ for further details.

 The txflow REST API is the storage engine in the Flow data repository and is intended for synchronizing with and transferring data to and from the data